12 June 2025

 • Ability to achieve an unfrozen ATPL(A) and MCC (or exemption) by the date of joining.

-• A good level of physical fitness, capable of satisfying the British Airways medical requirements.
+• A good level of physical fitness, meeting British Airways medical requirements.

 • ICAO English Language Proficiency level 6.

-• A valid passport (minimum 12 months before expiry at the time of joining) allowing unrestricted worldwide travel.
+• A valid passport (with minimum 12 months validity at time of joining) allowing unrestricted worldwide travel.

 • Tattoos are permissible provided they are not on the hands, face, or head.

-• Hold a UK CAA Class 1 flight crew medical certificate.
-(Military A1 status is acceptable at the point of application, but UK CAA Class 1 must be achieved prior to a job offer being made).
+• Possession of a UK CAA Class 1 flight crew medical certificate.
+Military A1 status is acceptable at application but UK CAA Class 1 is required before a job offer is made.

 • Right to live and work in the UK.

-• Meet the criteria of a Qualified Military Pilot (QMP) as defined in CAP 2254.
+• Meeting the criteria of Qualified Military Pilot (QMP) as defined in CAP 2254.

-• Have commenced ATPL groundschool and be confident in completing and receiving the fATPL(A) within 18 months of application.
+• Commencement of ATPL groundschool, with confidence in completing and receiving fATPL(A) within 18 months of application.

-Candidates unsuccessful at initial screening, video interview, capacity testing, or assessment centre stages may reapply after 6 months from their most recent assessment date.
+Candidates unsuccessful at initial screening, video interview, capacity testing, or assessment centre must wait 6 months before reapplying for the pilot recruitment campaign.
 Candidates unsuccessful at the SIM stage must wait 12 months before reapplying.
-Candidates may apply to only one airline within the British Airways family (British Airways, Euroflyer, or Cityflyer) at a time.
-Failure in one campaign prohibits reapplication to any of the three airlines until the specified re-apply period elapses.
-Long-haul suitability is assessed during the simulator assessment; however, long-haul positions are limited, with the A320 being the primary recruiting fleet.
-Successful candidates enter a hold pool and are eligible for a maximum of 2 job offers.
-Declining a second offer results in exiting the hold pool, requiring reapplication after 12 months and completion of the full selection process.
+Candidates may only apply to one airline within the British Airways family (British Airways, Euroflyer, or Cityflyer) concurrently.
+Failure in one campaign requires waiting the specified re-apply period before applying to any of the three airlines.
+Long-haul suitability is assessed during the simulator assessment; however, A320 remains the primary recruiting fleet due to limited long-haul positions.
+Successful candidates enter a hold pool and may receive a maximum of 2 job offers.
+Declining a second job offer results in exiting the hold pool and requiring reapplication and completion of the full selection process after 12 months.

 What British Airways Offers